- Published on

 A quick intro—

 Hi 👋 I'm Rijnard.
 I'm a credentialed Certified Sommelier (Court of Master Sommeliers).
-My day job is programming, and I earned my PhD in Software in 2019.
+My day job is programming, and I earned my Computer Science PhD from CMU in 2019.

 Table of Contents